Marleenooooo/mps-one.com/docs/USER_GUIDE.md

 - Page header uses module color cues for orientation.
 - Topbar includes language toggle and theme switch.

+### Mode-Aware Navigation
+- Client Dashboard (`/client`) is visible and accessible only when you are acting as Client.
+- Supplier Admin dashboards (e.g., `/supplier/admin`, Reporting, Email) require acting as Supplier; non-admin suppliers are redirected to `/supplier/clients`.
+- The Supplier Admin dashboard surfaces supplier-relevant actions (like New Quote) and hides client-only actions.

 ### Role-Based Access & Workflow Alignment
 - Admin: Corporate Onboarding, invitations, and can generate PO from accepted quotes.
 - PIC Procurement: manage PRs, review supplier quotes, convert accepted quotes to POs.